 The communication between the WiFi module and your microcontroller is performed by means of a standard asynchronous serial protocol.
 Almost all microcontrollers are equipped with at least one Universal Asynchronous Receiver Transmitter interface (UART), thus, the establishment of the communication is usually straightforward.

-The serial protocol is asynchronous and the bus consists of just three wires, the receiver line, RX, the transmitter line, TX, and the reference GND, as depicted in the following picture:
+The serial protocol is asynchronous and the bus consists of just two wires, the receiver line, RX, the transmitter line, TX as depicted in the following picture:

 The serial protocol is usually configurable, thus, it is important to make sure that both devices on the serial bus are configured to use the exact same settings.
 In particular, to communicate with WiFi module the micro-controller’s UART has to be set as follow: